Registered Agent Specifically for the State of Illinois

 For Illinois-certified copies and copy requests for LLCs, LPs, and LLPs, please call 217-524-8008.

 For a complete list of all Secretary of State websites and document retrieval, follow this link to our sister site: Secretary of State Links (il-registered-agent.com)

 A good Standing or a Certificate of Existence is a certified statement from the Secretary of State indicating the company has met all tax and compliance requirements by that state and is active and in good standing in its state of incorporation and/or qualification.
 These are typically called a good standing certificate or a status certificate.

-Good Standing certificate as supporting documentation now required for LLC’S
+A good Standing certificate as supporting documentation is now required for LLC’S

 - Certain filings need additional filings to proceed or follow the actual filing, such as with a reinstatement.
 To reinstate a company that has been administratively dissolved for failure to file an annual report, the annual report must be submitted in tandem with the reinstatement documents.
 Other examples follow:

 - When changing agents, you must present both the old and the new agent information on the forms.

 - You may not change your agent on an annual report.
 If you are filing the annual report and want to change agents at the same time, you must complete a statement of change of registered agent and file it in tandem with the annual report, leave the listing for the old agent on the Annual Report, and listing the old and new agent on the change of agent form.
 Payment for the Annual report, franchise taxes, and payment for the agent change should be included with your filing.